MaterializeInc/materialize/doc/user/content/guides/dbt.md

 ### Materializations

 dbt models are materialized as `views` by default, but can be configured to use a different materialization type through the `materialized` configuration parameter.
-This parameter can be set directly in the model file, using:
+This parameter can be set directly in the model file using:

 ```sql
 {{ config(materialized='materializedview') }}
 ```

-Because Materialize is optimized for (near) real-time transformations of streaming data and the core of dbt is built around batch, the `dbt-materialize` adapter implements a few custom materialization types:
+Because Materialize is optimized for real-time transformations of streaming data and the core of dbt is built around batch, the `dbt-materialize` adapter implements a few custom materialization types:

 {{% dbt-materializations %}}